Azarem/RogueAPI/README.md

 To make a plugin, create a folder called \\Plugins\\(PluginName) in the Rogue Legacy game directory.
 Change PluginName to whatever you want to call your plugin.
 A .dll file will be compiled when the launcher starts.

 No documentation is available at this time.

+To Do:

+-Implement spell system with projectile management -Add event system for input manegement
+-Connect spells and abilities to input processing